Osteoporosis

 Natural

-Below I discuss a natural remedy for osteoporosis.
+Below I discuss a natural remedy for this bone thinning condition.
 Discuss with your

 options:

-Eat more fruits and vegetables - For osteoporosis, the evidence from a
+Eat more fruits and vegetables - The evidence from a

 combination of observational, experimental, clinical, and intervention studies